Kids See Ghosts: Background and beginnings

 The two continued to work on Cudi's debut album Man on the Moon: The End of Day (2009), with West serving as an executive producer.
-West had also produced two songs, namely "Sky Might Fall" and the Common-assisted third single "Make Her Say", which West is also featured on.
-As of 2018, Cudi had contributed to every West album since 2008's 808s & Heartbreak, with their 2016 effort "Father Stretch My Hands", reaching the Top 40 of the US Billboard Hot 100 chart.
+West had also produced two songs, namely "Sky Might Fall" and the Common-assisted third single "Make Her Say", which also featured West.
+By 2018, Cudi had contributed to every West album since 2008, with their 2016 effort "Father Stretch My Hands" reaching the Top 40 of the US Billboard Hot 100 chart.

 After a brief fallout, the two reconnected in late 2016, around the dissolution of West's Saint Pablo Tour, which ended in him being hospitalized.
 West abruptly canceled his Saint Pablo Tour and sought hospitalization for exhaustion in November 2016.
-At that time, West's only two live appearances since had both been with Cudi, who also sought mental health treatment in the fall of 2016, for performances of “Father Stretch My Hands Pt.
-1” in November 2017 and February.
-As of 2018, West, however, had not appeared on one of Cudi's songs, or worked on any of his albums, since 2010's Man on the Moon II: The Legend of Mr. Rager.
+At that time, West's only two live appearances since had both been with Cudi, who also sought mental health treatment in the fall of 2016, for performances of "Father Stretch My Hands Pt.
+1" in November 2017 and February.